gamesbook/protograf/docs/source/layouts_track.rst

           rectangle(),
           shapes=[shp])

-      This is similar to the second example; the main difference is the specification of *label* with a value of *{{sequence}}* for the shape being drawn.
-In this case, the value is replaced by the actual number.
+      This is similar to the second example.

+      The difference is using a *label* with a value of *{{sequence}}* for the shape being drawn.

+      In this case, the *label* value is replaced by the actual number.

       The ``Rectangle`` vertices are numbered in an anti-clockwise direction starting with the lower-left corner.

-      Note that for this, and further examples, the shape to be drawn is defined before the track; this makes the script a bit less cluttered and easier to read; but it does not **have** to be written this way.
+      For this, and further examples, the shape to be drawn is defined before the track; this makes the script less cluttered and easier to read; but it does not **have** to be written this way.